infernozen/faszen-frontend/README.md

 - **Provider**: Used for state management, ensuring a smooth and responsive user experience.
 - **Lens Studio**: Used for implementing AR try-on models, enhancing the virtual shopping experience.

+> ***NOTE: This project requires Facebook authentication, Lens Studio, Google authentication, and other credentials to start up.
+You can check out the backend and deployment repository at [https://github.com/infernozen/faszen-backend-nodejs](https://github.com/infernozen/faszen-backend-nodejs).
+More deployment information will be provided there.***

 ## Demo Walkthrough
 *Explore the features and functionality of our award-winning project in this demo video.*